jaydon2020/AGL-Documentation/docs/01_Getting_Started/03_Build_and_Boot_guide_Profile/01_Instrument_Cluster_(IC-IVI_with_Container_isolation).md

 In this time, you can build 1 and 2a.
 If you want to build 2b, please do extra step in next section.

-When you choice integration type 1.
+When you choose integration type 1.

 ```bash
 $ bitbake lxc-host-image-minimal
 ```

-When you choice integration type 2a.
+When you choose integration type 2a.

 ```bash
 $ bitbake agl-instrument-cluster-container-demo